NextCenturyCorporation/dig/README.md

 create angular.js elements such as models, views, controllers, routes, directives, factories, etc.

-When cloning this repository for the first time, run these two commands cd memex-app npm install
+When cloning this repository for the first time, run these two commands:

+cd memex-app

+npm install

 The workflow is: